Pig-nosed turtle: Description

-Unlike the soft-shelled turtles of the family Trionychidae, pig-nosed turtles retain a domed bony carapace beneath their leathery skin, rather than a flat plate.
-They also retain a solid plastron, connected to the carapace by a strong bony bridge, rather than the soft margin of the trionychids.
+Unlike the soft-shelled turtles of the family Trionychidae, the pig-nosed turtle retains a domed bony carapace beneath its leathery skin, rather than a flat plate.
+It also retains a solid plastron, connected to the carapace by a strong bony bridge, rather than the soft margin of the trionychids.

 Behaviour

-Pig-nosed turtles are not completely aquatic.
-Little is known about their general behaviour, as there have been few studies in the wild.
-Their known extreme aggression in captivity suggests the species is markedly more territorial than most other turtles and tortoises.
-They seem to display a degree of social structure during the cooler dry season around the hydrothermal vents that line some river systems they inhabit.
+The pig-nosed turtle is not completely aquatic.
+Little is known about its general behaviour, as there have been few studies in the wild.
+Its known extreme aggression in captivity suggests the species is markedly more territorial than most other turtles and tortoises.
+It seems to display a degree of social structure during the cooler dry season around the hydrothermal vents that line some river systems it inhabits.

 Feeding

-C. insculpta is omnivorous, eating a wide variety of plant and animal matter, including the flowers, fruit and leaves of figs, as well as crustaceans, molluscs and insects.
+C. insculpta is omnivorous, eating a wide variety of plant and animal matter, including the flowers, fruit and leaves of figs, as well as preying upon crustaceans, molluscs and insects.

 Breeding

 Females of C. insculpta reach maturity at 18 or more years, and males around 16 years.
-They lay their eggs late in the dry season on sandy river banks.
+The females lay their eggs late in the dry season on sandy river banks.

 When the offspring are fully developed, they will stay inside the eggs in hibernation until conditions are suitable for emergence.
 Hatching may be triggered when the eggs have been flooded with water or by a sudden drop in air pressure signaling an approaching storm.

 Using environmental triggers, along with vibrations created by other hatching turtles in the same clutch, gives a better chance for survival.
 Using a universal trigger rather than simply waiting for incubation to finish means they all hatch at the same time.
 This provides safety in numbers; also, the more turtles that hatch, the more help they have to dig through the sand to the surface.